IgniteUI/igniteui-react-examples/samples/grids/data-grid/row-paging/README.md

 import { DataGridSharedData } from './DataGridSharedData';

-import { IgrLiveGrid } from 'igniteui-react-grids';
+import { IgrDataGrid } from 'igniteui-react-grids';
-import { IgrLiveGridModule } from 'igniteui-react-grids';
+import { IgrDataGridModule } from 'igniteui-react-grids';
 import { IgrTextColumn } from 'igniteui-react-grids';
 import { IgrNumericColumn } from 'igniteui-react-grids';
 import { IgrDateTimeColumn } from 'igniteui-react-grids';